Dutch PM Rutte in strong position to lead NATO with US, UK, French and German backing | Politics

 Stoltenberg's successor when he steps down in October will take office at a crucial juncture, tasked with sustaining NATO members' support for Ukraine's costly defence against Russia's invasion while guarding against any escalation that would draw the alliance directly into a war with Moscow.
 "President (Joe) Biden strongly endorses PM Rutte's candidacy to be the next Secretary General of NATO," a U.S. official said.

-The United States, Britain, France and Germany on Thursday all backed outgoing Dutch Prime Minister Mark Rutte to succeed Jens Stoltenberg as the next secretary general of NATO, putting him in a strong position to get the post.
+The United States, Britain, France and Germany on Thursday all backed outgoing Dutch Prime Minister Mark Rutte to succeed Jens Stoltenberg as the head of NATO, putting him in a strong position to win the leadership of the transatlantic alliance.
 Stoltenberg's successor when he steps down in October will take office at a crucial juncture, tasked with sustaining NATO members' support for Ukraine's costly defence against Russia's invasion while guarding against any escalation that would draw the alliance directly into a war with Moscow.

 Depending on the outcome of November's U.S. presidential election, the next NATO boss may have to deal with a second term for Donald Trump, who drew fierce criticism from Western officials earlier this month for calling into question his commitment to defending NATO allies if re-elected.
 Founded in 1949 to counter the Soviet Union during the Cold War, NATO is a political and military alliance of countries from North America and Europe.

-German Chancellor Olaf Scholz also supports Rutte, a government spokesman said.
-Having the public support of Washington, the alliance's predominant power, and the three big European nations puts Rutte in a commanding position.

-Three diplomats said he has the backing of about 20 NATO members so far.
-But another senior diplomat cautioned a deal had not yet been reached and another candidate could still emerge.
-NATO leaders are appointed by consensus, meaning all 31 members must be on board to reach a final decision.
+A German government spokesperson said Rutte had Berlin's backing, praising him as "an outstanding candidate".
+Still, one senior diplomat cautioned a deal had not yet been reached.

 Poland - a growing military power in Europe - has no position yet, a foreign ministry spokesperson said.
-Diplomats see Hungary and Turkey as possible holdouts but there was no immediate comment from them on their positions.
+There was also no word from Hungary and Turkey, which are regarded as potential holdouts against Rutte by some diplomats.
+DEFENCE SPENDING

 Stoltenberg, a former Norwegian prime minister, has served as NATO chief since 2014.
-Sweden is set to become NATO's 32nd member.
 Estonian Prime Minister Kaja Kallas and Latvian Foreign Minister Krisjanis Karins have also signalled interest in NATO's top job but have not been presented formally as candidates, diplomats say.

-Danish Prime Minister Mette Frederiksen, whom some had mentioned as a possible successor, ruled it out on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)